Journaly/journaly/docs/approach-docs/README.md

 - `system-` for a `system` or set of conventions
 - `feature-` for creating a new or enhancing an existing `feature`
+- `platform-` for infrastructure or process level improvements